QuectelWB/QuectelWB.github.io/index.md

 After seven months in the factory in AnQing City, I found that I didn't like the working environment there.
 The work of every day is the same.
 There is no innovation, no opportunity and no challenge at all.

+As an Application Engineer in Quectel is great experience.

 What does world need